Privacy Notice for Parliamentary Archives’ users

 If you are unhappy with our use of your personal data, you should contact the Data Protection Officer in the first instance.

-You also have the right to complain to the supervisory authority if you consider that the House Administration is in breach of its data protection obligations.
+You also have the right to complain to the supervisory authority if you consider that the House of Lords Administration is in breach of its data protection obligations.
 The supervisory authority is the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
-Website: https://ico.org.uk/
+The ICO’s website is here.

 The Archives website uses Google Analytics, but does not collect any information which can be used to be identify you.